kolint/kolint/README.md

 <!-- ROADMAP -->
 ## Roadmap

-**Production compiliation**
+**Production compilation**

-Knockout Lint has some amazing features not used with it's full potential.
-Knockout Lint will always be focused on linting and type checking, but a feature project to be made is to compile the knockout bindings into JavaScript files, this has the advantages of:
+Knockout Lint has some amazing features not used with its full potential.
+Knockout Lint will always be focused on linting and type checking, but a feature project to be made is to compile the knockout bindings into JavaScript files.
+This has the advantages of:

 1. Security — hackers will have a harder time getting any useful information from the bindings.
-Also, if using knockout 3.x or below the code will not have to be evaluated.
+Also, if using knockout 3.x or below, the code will not have to be evaluated.

 2. Performance — knockout will not have to parse the JavaScript and bindings or evaluate them.